-¶100. (a) The successful applicant for an initial position in the bargaining unit will serve a probationary period of twelve (12) months.
-A successful applicant from the bargaining unit will serve a probationary period of nine (9) months.
+- ¶94. (a) The successful applicant for an initial position in the bargaining unit will serve a probationary period of twelve (12) months.
+A successful applicant from the bargaining unit will also serve a probationary period of ten (10) months.
 In any probationary period, the months of July and August will not be considered as part of the time specified above.

-¶101. (b) When it is determined that the individual during his probationary period is not satisfactorily performing the duties of the new position, he will be notified in writing of such.
+If successful candidates are hired from another bargaining unit which provides for compensatory time off, such time shall not be carried into appointment as a school administrator. - ¶95. (b) When it is determined that the individual during his/her probationary period is not satisfactorily performing the duties of the new position, he/she will be notified in writing of such.
 Such notification will specify the areas of weakness and will be issued in such time as to allow a reasonable opportunity for the individual to correct any deficiencies prior to the completion of the probationary period.
-The primary evaluator during the probationary period will be the individual specified in the Teacher Evaluation Plan.

-¶102. (c) Any employee who does not successfully complete the probationary period will, if he was in a bargaining unit position prior to appointment to this new position, be placed back in his previous position if still open or in another vacant bargaining unit position which is at the same or lower level than the previous position the individual occupied and for which he is qualified.
-If the individual moves into a lower paying position, then for a period of one year he will be paid at a rate no lower than the rate he received in his previous position from which he bid.
-If no position is available, then the individual may exercise his rights pursuant to the reduction in force language in the collective bargaining agreement and State Statute.
+The primary evaluator during the probationary period will be the individual specified in the Administrator Evaluation Plan. - ¶96. (c) Any employee who does not successfully complete the probationary period will, if he/she was in a bargaining unit position prior to appointment to this new position, be placed back in his/her previous position if still open or in another vacant bargaining unit position which is at the same or lower level than the previous position the individual occupied and for which he/she is qualified.
+If the individual moves into a lower paying position, then for a period of one year he/she will be paid at a rate no lower than the rate he/she received in his/her previous position from which he/she bid.
+If no position is available, then the individual may exercise his/her rights pursuant to the reduction in force language in the collective bargaining agreement and State Statute. - ¶97.
+Section 7. - ¶98. (a) This procedure shall apply to all appointments within the bargaining unit.

-¶103.
-Section 7.

-¶104. (a) This procedure shall apply to all appointments within the bargaining unit with the exception of supervising vice principals.

-¶105.
+¶99.
 Section 8.
 Reduction In Force

-¶106. (a) S.A.W. recognizes the Board's right to reduce the number of administrative positions or to lay off bargaining unit personnel.

-¶107. (b) For the purpose of the Section, the reduction of the number of administrative positions may result in the involuntary transfer of an administrator to another professional position within this bargaining unit.

-¶108. (c) An Administrator shall retain his tenure status as defined in the Teacher Tenure Act.
+- ¶100. (a) S.A.W. recognizes the Board's right to reduce the number of administrative positions or to lay off bargaining unit personnel. - ¶101. (b) For the purpose of the Section, the reduction of the number of administrative positions may result in the involuntary transfer of an administrator to another professional position within this bargaining unit. - ¶102. (c) An Administrator shall retain his/her tenure status as defined in the Teacher Tenure Act.